smeha/rails-campaign-manager/README.md

-## Installation and Environment
+## Installation and Environment Used
 * Mac OSX Catalina
 * Ruby through brew (the funky way now in Catalina)
   * ruby 2.7.2p137
 * Rails 6.0.3.4
 * PostgreSQL 13.1
-* NodeJS and Yarn required for webpacker
+* NodeJS v14.15.1 and Yarn 1.22.10 required for webpacker
-* ReactJS
+* ReactJS 17.0.1
+* BootStrap CSS 4.5.2

+## Usage

+### Unfinished API
+Requires csrf token, in order to check the logged in
+* GET `/getuserid` - gets users ID
+* POST `/newcampaign` - create new campaign
+* GET `/showcampaign` - displays all campaigns that belong to user
+* DELETE `/deletecampaign/:id` - deletes specific campaign specified by ID

+## Planned Implementation
+* Separate API instead of built in to controllers calls
+ * Still can be used with crsf login token
+* Images/GIF/Videos need to be added to banner implementation

 ## Assignment
 For our test you will be building a super simple advertising platform!
 This is an application that handles marketing campaigns on the internet.
 We will have Campaigns that will have banners on them.